Friday, December 2, 2011

 Things You’ll Need

-Write the “Executive summary” section.
-Start this section of the proposal with why the evaluators should use your company.
+Start this section of the proposal with why they should use your company.
 Give them an excellent reason why they should choose your company over the competition.
 Provide a straight forward precise description of your ability to meet the requirements of the requested work.

-Write the “Resume and qualifications” section.
 Write about your qualifications and your experience with similar jobs.
-Tell the evaluators the responsibilities of key personnel and subcontractors.
+Tell the evaluator the responsibilities of key personnel and subcontractors.
 Give the qualifications of your staff profile and the number of hourly, part-time employees, and supervisors employed by the business.

 Provide a copy of your documented Quality Control Plan.
 Provide a copy of your Hazard Communication Plan when asked.